 The precinct also contains the oldest tea fields in Japan, believed to have been first planted by Myoe

-It can be accessible by train or bus.
+You can reach Kozanji by train or bus.

-Kozan-ji’s most important structure is the Sekisui-in, the former residence of a member of the Imperial family moved to the temple, and now designated as a National Treasure.
-It is one of the last remaining examples of Kamakura Period architecture.
+Kozanji's most important structure is the Sekisui-in, the former residence of a member of the imperial family who moved to the temple, and now designated as a National Treasure.
+It is one of the last remaining examples of Kamakura period architecture.

-Sekisui-in is famous for its Choju-Jinbutsu-giga, four painted scrolls dating from around the 10th and 11th centuries.
-The originals can be seen in the Tokyo National Museum, with the ones displayed here being precise replicas of the original.
+Sekisuiin is famous for its Choju-Jinbutsu-giga—four painted scrolls dating from around the 10th and 11th centuries.
+The originals are deposited at the Tokyo National Museum and Kyoto National Museum, with the ones displayed here being faithful replicas.

-Also within the spacious precincts is the Butto, a pagoda built for the purpose of Buddhist worship, and the atmospheric Founder's Hall, set back amongst the tree.
-Both are designated as an Important Cultural Property.
+Also within the spacious precincts is the Butto, a pagoda built for the purpose of Buddhist worship, and the atmospheric Founder's Hall, set back among the trees.

 * The information on this page may be subject to change due to COVID-19.